 So how do we ensure that this happens at MacKillop?
 Great relationships are fostered between our students and their Pastoral Care Teachers, who are the first point of contact for both parents and students.
 Our House Leaders are also an important presence in our student’s lives.
 Each student remains with their house group for the six years they are entrusted to our care.
 We believe this pastoral structure provides the best possible means through which each student can be truly known, acknowledged and cared for during their time with us.

 Our Wellbeing Team comprises also of specialised staff to support our students.
-Our Acting Director of Pastoral Care, Mrs Phillipa Coward, leads this team which includes our Pastoral Care Teachers, House Leaders, College Counsellor, Ms Diane Pitman, School Psychologist, Mrs Alison Stevens, and our Educational Psychologist, Mrs Rowena Gibson.
-This team works together to bring about the best possible wellbeing outcomes for our students.
+Our Director of Pastoral Care, Mrs Phillipa Coward, leads this team which includes our Pastoral Care Teachers, House Leaders, College Counsellors, School Psychologist, and our Educational Psychologist.
+This team works together to bring about the best possible well-being outcomes for our students.

 In Years 7 - 10, we are fortunate to have time every week allocated to Personal Development Education.
 These sessions are generally held in Year levels and important topics are engaged with throughout the course.
 Topics include Resilience, Anti-Bullying, Character Strengths, Growth Mindset, Goal Setting, Respectful Relationships, Cybersafety, Sexting and Consent.
 We have also had guest presenters work with our students in the areas of Mental Health (Speak Up Stay ChatTY) and Drug Education.